Cosima von Bülow Pavoncelli

-Countess Cosima von Bülow Pavoncelli (born 15 April 1967) is a British socialite and philanthropist of U.S., Danish, and German ancestry.
+Countess Cosima von Bülow Pavoncelli (born 15 April 1967) is a British socialite and philanthropist of U.S., Danish, and German noble ancestry.
 She is the daughter of the lawyer Claus von Bülow and Sunny von Bülow.
 She was named on the International Best Dressed List Hall of Fame in 1999.

 Early life

 Cosima von Bülow was born 15 April 1967 in New York City, where she attended the Chapin School.
 She then attended Brown University.
-She is third child of Sunny von Bülow and the only child of Claus von Bülow.
+She is the third child of Sunny von Bülow and the only child of Claus von Bülow.
 Her great-grandfather was Frits Toxwerdt von Bülow af Plüskow (1872–1955), a Danish minister of justice.

-She has two half-siblings from her mother's first marriage; Annie-Laurie "Ala" Henriette von Auersperg (born 1958) and Alexander-Georg von Auersperg (born 1959).
+She has two half-siblings from her mother's first marriage; Annie-Laurie "Ala" Henriette Prinzessin von Auersperg (born 1958) and Alexander-Georg Prinz von Auersperg (born 1959).
 After her graduation from Brown University in 1989, she moved to London to join her father.